buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## Avoid using ULA addresses in the global DNS

-Section 4.4 of {{RFC4193}} states that "AAAA and PTR records for locally assigned local IPv6 addresses are not recommended being installed in the global DNS."
+Section 4.4 of {{RFC4193}} states that "AAAA and PTR records for locally assigned local IPv6 addresses not recommended to be installed in the global DNS."

 This is particularly important given the general method presented in this document elevates the priority for ULAs above IPv4.
 However, where support for insertion of known-local prefixes is implemented, such "rogue" ULAs in the global DNS are a less serious concern for address selection as they would have the lowest precedence.